hilbix/oath-auth/README.md

     Notes:

-    - The defaults are not parsed out out `$HOME/.google_authenticator` yet.
+    - The defaults are not parsed out of `$HOME/.google_authenticator` yet.
     - No other options of `$HOME/.google_authenticator` are supported
     - Emergency fallback tokens are not supported as well.
     - HOTP is not supported.